divaibhav/javaprojects/README.md

 # Java Codes
-This repository contains codes that are discussed daily during class.
+This repository contains codes that are discussed daily during class and link to notes.

 1. [Datatype-Variables-notes](./variabledeclaration/notes/Datatype-Variables-notes.md)